StakeSquid/ethereum-rpc-docker/docs/howto-avalanche-archive.md

 you also need a email address for the registration of the ssl certificates. you might not want your private email address to be that public.

-create a file .env in the same folder with the following content and save the file.
+create a file .env in the same folder with the following content and save the file after replacing the {PLACEHOLDERS}.

 	EMAIL={YOUR_EMAIL}
 	DOMAIN={YOUR_DOMAIN}